Yihui-Peng/EasySave/README.md

 EasySave is a web-based app that aims to educate and assist students in creating personalized savings plans by analyzing their past spending behavior and providing actionable insights.
 The software will give personalized recommendations on saving, compare users' spending to peers, and offer a daily spending limit in order to allow users to reach their savings goals.

+## Features
+- **Personalized Savings Plans**: Tailored recommendations based on your income and spending habits.
+- **Daily Spending Limit**: Automatically calculated to help you stay within your savings goals.
+- **Real-Time Updates**: Graphics and data automatically update as you log new spending.
+- **Peer Comparison**: Compare your spending habits with others in the same demographic.

 ## Table of Contents

 1. Installation
 2. Usage
+3. Screenshots
+4. Demo
-3. License
+5. License
-4. Authors and Acknowledgment
+6. Authors and Acknowledgment
-5. Roadmap
+7. Roadmap
-6. Support
+8. Support

 ## Installation
 To run this app locally: